 - My donor contact representative is here to answer any questions I might have.
 All donor contact representatives are professionals trained to advocate for, screen and educate potential donors about the donation process. - NMDP has a Donor Advocacy Program that represents the rights of all NMDP donors. - You.
 Help me come up with questions to ask about the donation process.
-I would like your support throughout the donation experience.
+I would like your support throughout the donation experience, registry, or consider making a financial contribution to help more people find their cure.